 Smaller, Faster, Better

 So, are publishers and creators supposed to sate this demand for page count by inflating text sizes, compromising layout, or simply cramming a book full of extra art or words to simply inflate their products?
-If they’re filling our products with extras simply for the sake of page count it’s going either mean less returns for them (this is bad because creators need to pay their bills too), or an increased selling price, which then simply perpetuates this “problem”.
+If they’re filling out products with extras simply for the sake of page count it’s going either mean less returns for them (this is bad because creators need to pay their bills too), or an increased selling price, which then simply perpetuates this problem.
 I’m not sure what the solution is, but I’m going to argue that the size of a PDF, mostly, doesn’t matter.
-I own several hardback, 150+ page adventures that have brought me far less fun, use, and value than most of my $4 6-page adventure PDFs I’ve scored from the DM’s Guild for D&D, or basically anything published for Demon Lord or Savage Worlds.
+I own several hardback, 150+ page adventures that have brought me far less fun, use, and value than most of my $4 6-10 page adventure PDFs I’ve scored from the DM’s Guild for D&D, or basically anything published for Demon Lord, Savage Worlds, and many other games.

 I’m a fan of bucking the system and think we should shake things up so I’m planting my flag firmly on the idea of smaller supplements at fair prices that are worth the creators time and effort, in a digestible format occurring with more frequent installations.
 I’m also re-planting a flag behind trying new RPGs, especially the ones that follow these ideas.
 It’s not that often I find myself in favor of micro transactions, but when it comes to how I consume my RPG materials I suppose I’m fully on board with them.
 What are your thoughts?
 Let me know in the comments below.